 Mistake No. 2: Enabling Clients to Avoid the Difficult Issues

 An advisor’s job is a lot like a personal trainer’s.
 No one hires a personal trainer because they want a nice after-work hobby.
-They hire a personal trainer because they know they’ll push them
+They hire a personal trainer because they know they’ll push them to do things they don’t want to do but which they also know are imperative to actually accomplishing their fitness goals.
+People usually hire advisors for similar reasons.
+They should expect that you will tell them when they’re doing something wrong because, in the end, their main concern is achieving results.

 Rather than periodically checking only clients’ fund managers’ performance, be proactive about addressing the not-so-fun issues.
 Set up workshops for clients to attend on estate planning and other uncomfortable issues.
 In an environment like this, a sense of community can be created, and clients will see that others find the issue important as well.
 As educators of retirement plan participants here at Financial Finesse, we often find people respond to being able to openly share their concerns.
 Cover issues like estate planning, making retirement income last, life insurance and long-term care insurance to help clients ensure they are on track in each area.